SoftwareAG/webmethods-api-gateway/docs/articles/operations/API Gateway migration steps - Simplified/README.md

 *   Migration using direct mode for standalone
 *   Migration using direct mode for cluster
-*   Migration using backup mode for standalone
-*   Migration using backup mode for cluster

 Note: This tutorial is applicable for on-premise installation only